CDCgov/MaRS/docs/index.md

 2. Vortex mix before use.

-3. Prepare ladder by mixing 2 μl D5000 Sample Buffer (green lid) with 2 μl D5000 Ladder (yellow lid) in a tube strip.
+3. Prepare ladder by mixing 2 uL D5000 Sample Buffer (green lid) with 2 uL D5000 Ladder (yellow lid) in a tube strip.

-4. Prepare sample by mixing 10 μl D5000 Sample Buffer (green lid) with 1 μl DNA sample in different tube strips.
+4. Prepare sample by mixing 10 uL D5000 Sample Buffer (green lid) with 1 uL DNA sample in different tube strips.

 5. Spin down, then vortex using IKA vortexer and adaptor at 2000 rpm for 1 minute.